Northern Technologies (NTIC) Q3 Earnings Lag Estimates

 Investors should be mindful of the fact that the outlook for the industry can have a material impact on the performance of the stock as well.
 In terms of the Zacks Industry Rank, Chemical - Diversified is currently in the bottom 14% of the 250 plus Zacks industries.
 Our research shows that the top 50% of the Zacks-ranked industries outperform the bottom 50% by a factor of more than 2 to 1.

-Another stock from the same industry, Innospec (IOSP), has yet to report results for the quarter ended June 2025.
+Innospec (IOSP), another stock in the same industry, has yet to report results for the quarter ended June 2025.
 The results are expected to be released on August 5.

 This specialty chemicals company is expected to post quarterly earnings of $1.23 per share in its upcoming report, which represents a year-over-year change of -11.5%.
 The consensus EPS estimate for the quarter has remained unchanged over the last 30 days.